homerhanumat/shinyTutorials/README.md

 The tutorial is a `runtime:  shiny` R Markdown document.
 I would like to host it that way, but many students from the Coursera Data Science spcialization visit this site and my `shinyapps.io` account is capped at 500 hours per month.
 Therefore, in order to view the tutorial you must run it on your own machine by following one of these two procedures.

+**Note added 2020-01-27**.
+For a limited time, for the benefit of rstudio::conf 2020 participants, the app is again online at:

+><a href="https://homer.shinyapps.io/simTutorials" target="_blank">https://homer.shinyapps.io/simTutorials</a>

 ### Git Users

 * Clone this repo into your computer (or fork onto your GitHub account and then clone).